 Dual Interrupter types.

 These are commonly used in 240VAC inverters or high power amplifiers, radio transceivers, etc. They are constructed the same as synchronous types but with the contact timing adjusted so both sets open and close at the same time.
 The contacts can be connected in connected in parallel to increase current rating, or more effectively, be used to switch two separate transformer primaries, or two separate transformers with the secondaries in parallel.
 These latter two configurations provide better current sharing between the contacts.
 In reality, it is impossible to ensure both pairs of contacts open and close at exactly the same time over the life of the vibrator, so the current rating is not actually doubled as might be imagined.
-The Ferguson VT146 transformer as used in a number of Radio & Hobbies inverter projects is intended for this kind of vibrator and has two primaries when used on 6V.
+In the U.S., the term "Duplex" has been given to this type of vibrator.

 Ferris car radios and inverters.